YUEQIN18/YUEQIN18.github.io/src/demo/page.md

 title: Page Config
 # This is the icon of the page
 icon: file
+# This is picture of page
+cover: /assets/images/cover2.jpg
 # This control sidebar order
 order: 3
 # Set author